BMP development: BMP-2

-The commander was moved inside the turret on all of the prototypes because of the dead zone created by the infra-red searchlight when he was seated in the hull, additionally the commanders view to the rear was blocked by the turret.
-The new two-man turret took up much more space in the hull than the original one-man turret resulting in a smaller crew area.
+The commander was moved inside the turret on all of the prototypes because of the dead zone created by the infra-red searchlight when he was seated in the hull; as well, the commander's view to the rear was blocked by the turret.
+The new two-man turret took up much more space in the hull than the original one-man turret, resulting in a smaller crew area.
 A lengthened version of the original 73 mm gun was considered, but after some debate the 30 mm gun was selected for the following reasons: